-How long does the Build Stage for a Home Renovation take?
+How long does a Custom Home Renovation Build take?

 Your plans have been approved, the building quote has been signed off and it’s time for construction to begin.
 But what happens at each stage?
 And how long does each stage take?